riverwm/river/CONTRIBUTING.md

 In addition to the summary, feel free to add any other details you want preceded by a blank line.
-A good rule of thumb is that anything you would write in a pull request description on github has a place in the commit message as well.
+A good rule of thumb is that anything you would write in a pull request description on codeberg has a place in the commit message as well.

 For further details regarding commit style and git history see [weston's contributing guidelines](https://gitlab.freedesktop.org/wayland/weston/-/blob/master/CONTRIBUTING.md#formatting-and-separating-commits).